Are Ficus Trees Poisonous To Cats? (If Yes, What Makes Them?)

 Are Ficus trees poisonous to cats: Studies

-As such, I went through numerous studies that investigated the toxicity of Ficus.
+As such, I went through numerous studies investigating Ficus’s toxicity with cats.

 The general findings of the studies then were:

-With cats being a lot smaller, we know that any small toxicity to people will be amplified in cats meaning that Ficus can be poisonous to cats.
+With cats being much smaller, we know that any small toxicity to people will be amplified in cats, meaning that Ficus can be poisonous to cats.

 To summarize: